Contents

 About Tower of London

-The Medieval Palace is a series of rooms that were used by English monarchs in the 13th and 14th centuries.
-Highlights include the King's Bed-chamber, the Wakefield Tower, and the Chapel of St. John the Evangelist.
+Ready for a royal time travel?
+The Medieval Palace takes you through the 13th and 14th centuries, featuring must-sees like the King's Bedchamber, Wakefield Tower, and the Chapel of St. John the Evangelist.

 About Tower of London